 Biopunk subcultures, tended to be fairly underground groups who performed their own biohacking procedures upon themselves and each other.
-They were found in a few major urban centres on Old Earth, in particular among the young people of southern cities in Brazil, of the Californian and Confederate cities, in Lagos and in South Asian cities.
+They were found in a few major urban centres on Old Earth, in particular among the young people of the southern cities of Brazil, the Californian and Cascadian arcologies, in Lagos and in South Asian sea farming collectives.
 Many of these groups had modified skin patterns, customized implants and other DIY modifications.
 There are unconfirmed records of a Californian group known for sprouting narwhal-like horns on their foreheads.

 By the later Interplanetary Era, augments and genemods were widely available by the mainstream, being provided in approved and standardized forms by many corporations and agencies.
 These included medical genemods as well as aesthetic and other mods.
 What made the biopunks different was their lack of adherence to either the approved or standardized nature of these mods.

 The biopunks tended to try out new modifications and augments before their official approval through orthodox channels.
 It seems some corporations covertly encouraged this for testing purposes.
 Either through acquiring the basics of new technologies or through developing them through imitation, they would try out cutting-edge ideas on themselves before they'd been released to the mass market.

 In addition to their use of pre-release cutting-edge mods and augments, the biopunks would typically eschew the standardized corporate packages which were found in mainstream use, by making their own mods and combinations of mods individually, so that each biopunk or group of biopunks would have a unique appearance.
 In some cases, mods with no mainstream appeal found widespread use among biopunks, and sometimes gained popularity as a result and spread into the mainstream.
 Through processes such as this, innovative and edgy biopunks would sometimes become absorbed into the structure of corporate mod development.